devopstoday11/formulas-block/README.md

 Are more than welcome.
 The goal is to have the community improve the block and expand the block's function selection so that the entire Airtable community can benefit.

 Some things that will benefit the community:

+- Add support for field names with spaces in them.

 - Add all the missing excel functions from [@formulajs/formulajs](https://www.npmjs.com/package/@formulajs/formulajs) to the [@superblocks-at/formulajs-functions](https://www.npmjs.com/package/@superblocks-at/formulajs-functions) package.